wp-plugins/participants-database/readme.txt

 This way, your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.
 It is not necessary for them to log in or register, and the people in the database are separate from your WordPress site users.

 When they sign in, they will be sent an email with a private link to their full record.
 This page is where the second [pdb_record] shortcode goes.

+If you want to display the list on your website, place the [pdb_list] shortcode on any page or post.
+Long lists can be paginated.
+The fields that get displayed is set on the fields management page under the "display" column.
+The display can be customized with additional parameters:
+* list-limit - sets the number of records to list per page (defaults to the plugin setting value)
+* class - lets you set the CSS class of the container (defaults to 'participants-database')

 **Quick Start Instructions:**